kennethazin/kennethazin/README.md

 ###

-<p align="left">My name is Kenneth and I'm a final year computer science student at DCU.
-I'm from Dublin, Ireland.
-I am an aspiring frontend software engineer and UI engineer with a background in marketing & web design.</p>
+<p align="left">My name is Kenneth and I'm a Computer Science graduate at Dublin City University.
+I'm based in Dublin, Ireland.
+I am an aspiring full-stack software engineer and UI engineer with a background in marketing & web design.</p>

 ###